 The Science of Candy: Sugar Chemistry

-Most people in the United States consume chocolate and candy at least two or three times a week, and not just during the holiday season.
+Most people in the United States consume chocolate and candy at least two or three times a week.
 Why do people enjoy candy so much?
 Dr. Nicole Avena, a neuroscience professor at Mt.
 Sinai Health System, gives an explanation in the video: How Sugar Affects the Brain.